wandb/examples/examples/pytorch/pytorch-cnn-fashion/README.md

 ## 1. Create a project
 Run your first baseline run manually to check that W&B logging is working properly.
 You'll download this simple example model, train it for a few minutes, and see the example appear in the web dashboard.

-- Clone this repo `git clone https://github.com/wandb/examples.git`
+- Clone this repository with `git clone https://github.com/wandb/examples.git`.
-- Open this example `cd examples/examples/pytorch-cnn-fashion`
+- Navigate to this folder.
-- Run a run manually `python train.py`
+- Run an individual run manually `python train.py`.

 [View an example project page →](https://app.wandb.ai/carey/pytorch-cnn-fashion)